 10. Heavy Ad Privacy Mitigations

-Chrome flags like “Heavy Ad Intervention” and “Heavy Ad Privacy Mitigations” serve as remarkable tools in ensuring enhanced privacy and user experience on Chrome for Android.
+Chrome flags like “Heavy Ad Intervention” and “Heavy Ad Privacy Mitigations” ensure enhanced privacy and user experience on Chrome for Android.
 This feature mitigates heavy ads that often consume excessive device resources and invade users’ privacy.

 Search Term: Heavy ad privacy mitigations